 Right now, my vision is the biggest medical problem that I am fighting.

-A little over a year ago, in January 2016, one morning I woke up on morning, and could see hundreds of blood vessels in my eye.
+A little over a year ago, in January 2016, one morning I woke up in the morning and could see hundreds of blood vessels in my eye.
 I am not saying I saw them in the mirror, what I mean is that when I looked through my eyes, I could see the items in front of me, but also blood vessels floating around.
 It was pretty scary.

 I was telling Feyma, my wife, today that I wished that I could put a camera inside my head and show her the vision through my eyeballs so that she would understand more clearly what I am dealing with.
 I looked on Google images and found some good pictures that I shared with her, and I will share with you too.

 I have two eye conditions.
-My first condition is called Diabetic Retinopothy.
-That is, as the name implies, caused by my long term diabetes.
-Below this paragraph is a picture of what my vision looks like due to the retinopahty.
+My first condition is called Diabetic Retinopathy.
+That is, as the name implies, caused by my long-term diabetes.
+Below this paragraph is a picture of what my vision looks like due to the retinopathy.
 These spots vary between being black or bright red, and cover sometimes as little as 10% of my vision, and at other times as much as 90% of the vision.
 This condition which is treated by laser, which I had done extensively last year.

 One of my greatest wishes is that I found out about the Ketogenic diet a long time ago, while my diabetes was still relatively fresh.
-Now that I have been diabetic for 25 yeas, the damage is done to my body, I am glad that I have it under control and stopping the damage from getting worse.
+Now that I have been diabetic for 25 years, the damage is done to my body, I am glad that I have it under control and stop the damage from getting worse.
 If I only knew 25 years ago though…

 So, anyway, I just wanted to share what is going on with my eyes.
 I hope we can get this cleared up and get my vision back to being as good as is possible sometime this year!